ansible/ansible-documentation/docs/docsite/rst/playbook_guide/playbooks_filters.rst

 .. versionadded:: 2.4

-The ``urlsplit`` filter extracts the fragment, hostname, netloc, password, path, port, query, scheme, and username from an URL.
+The :ansplugin:`ansible.builtin.urlsplit#filter` filter extracts the fragment, hostname, netloc, password, path, port, query, scheme, and username from an URL.
 With no arguments, returns a dictionary of all the fields:

 .. code-block:: yaml+jinja